Energy poverty: Education

 With many dimensions of poverty, education is a very powerful agent for mitigating the effects of energy poverty.
-Limited electricity access affects students’ quality of education because it can limit the amount of time students can study by not having reliable energy access to study after sunset.
+Limited electricity access affects students' quality of education because it can limit the amount of time students can study by not having reliable energy access to study after sunset.
 Additionally, having consistent access to energy means that girl children, who are usually responsible for collecting fuel for their household, have more time to focus on their studies and attend school.

-90 percent of children in sub-Saharan Africa go to primary schools that lack electricity.
-In Burundi and Guinea only 2% of schools are electrified, while in DR Congo there is only 8% school electrification for a population of 75.5 million (43% of whom are under 14 years).
+Ninety percent of children in Sub-Saharan Africa go to primary schools that lack electricity.
+In Burundi and Guinea, only 2% of schools are electrified, while in DR Congo there is only 8% school electrification for a population of 75.5 million.
 In the DRC alone, by these statistics, there are almost 30 million children attending school without power.

 Education is a key component in growing human capital which in turn facilitates economic growth by enabling people to be more productive workers in the economy.
 As developing nations accumulate more capital, they can invest in building modern energy services while households gain more options to pursue modern energy sources and alleviate energy poverty.